 To the outside world, it looked like everything was going according to plan.
 Internally, however, things were crumbling.
 Resources were spread too thin, project objectives were ill-matched to expertise, and timelines were rushed.

 While there was incremental progress made with the transformation, it never produced the kind of innovation (and money) that GE had hoped.
-As a result, the company eventually sold its digital asset business in a move that eventually culminated in a Predix platform failure.
+As a result, the company eventually sold its digital asset business in a move that eventually culminated in the GE Predix platform failure.

 4 Lessons Learned from This Digital Transformation Failure